-Autoscaling in an autonomous cloud platform goes beyond generic cloud provider autoscaling to optimize for price and availability across available node types.
+Autoscaling in an Open Data Lake Platform goes beyond generic cloud provider autoscaling to optimize for price and availability across available node types.
 Autoscaling does this while ensuring data integrity and that the required compute resources are applied to meet service agreements.
-Using autoscaling optimized for big data compared to generic approaches has been shown to save as much as 33 percent on compute costs and lower the risks of data loss described earlier.
+Using autoscaling optimized for data lakes compared to generic approaches has been shown to save as much as 33 percent on compute costs and lower the risks of data loss described earlier.

-C. Automated Optimization Of Spot Bidding (AWS only)
+C. Automated Optimization Of Spot/Preemptible Bidding

-On AWS, discounted Spot instances provide an opportunity to save on compute costs.
-With automated Spot bidding, an agent 'shops' for the best combination of price and performance based on the policy you provide.
-It achieves this by shopping across different instance types, by dynamically re-balancing Spot and on-demand nodes, and by considering different availability zones and time shifting work.
-In addition, replicas of HDFS blocks are stored on stable nodes to prevent job failures when AWS reclaims Spot nodes.
-Automated Spot bidding for big data has been shown to achieve costs 90 percent lower than Spot bidding with on-demand clusters.
+Discounted Spot/Preemptible instances provide an opportunity to save on compute costs.
+With automated Spot/Preemptible bidding, an agent 'shops' for the best combination of price and performance based on the policy you provide.
+It achieves this by shopping across different instance types, by dynamically rebalancing Spot/Preemptible and on-demand nodes, and by considering different availability zones and time shifting work.
+In addition, replicas of one copy of data is stored on stable nodes to prevent job failures when the Public Cloud provider reclaims Spot/Preemptible nodes.
+Automated Spot/Preemptible bidding for big data has been shown to achieve costs 90 percent lower than Spot/Preemptible bidding with on-demand clusters.